-The Sullivan University Graduate School offers two graduate programs and one Ph.D. level program in which professional work, in a related field, is a required component of the education: 1) the Master of Science in Managing Information Technology (M.S.M.I.T.); 2) the Executive Master of Business Administration (E.M.B.A.); and the Doctor of Philosophy in Management with a concentration in Information Technology Management (Ph.D.).
-The Graduate School also offers one graduate level program in which professional work, in a related field, is an integral part of the established curriculum, the Master of Science in Management (M.S.M.).
+The Sullivan University College of Business and Technology offers two graduate programs and one Ph.D. level program in which professional work, in a related field, is a required component of the education: 1) the Master of Science in Managing Information Technology (M.S.M.I.T.); 2) the Executive Master of Business Administration (E.M.B.A.); and the Doctor of Philosophy in Management with a concentration in Information Technology Management (Ph.D.).
+The College of Business and Technology also offers one graduate level program in which professional work, in a related field, is an integral part of the established curriculum, the Master of Science in Management (M.S.M.).